Jason-Skillman/State-Machine-Callback/README.md

 Adds a start and end callback to a state in the animator.
 Can be used to track when an animation state has started and ended.

 ## How to install
+This package can be installed through the Unity `Package Manager`

-Open up the Unity package manager and click on `Add package from git URL...`.
+Open up the package manager `Window/Package Manager` and click on `Add package from git URL...`.

 ![unity_package_manager_git_drop_down](https://i.imgur.com/wRDQU8Z.png)